Colon cancer screening? But I’m healthy.

 African American and Native American populations are at a higher risk for colon cancer and should start getting screened at age 45.

 Screening is how we look for cancer or pre-cancer in people who have no symptoms of the disease.
-Regular screening can often prevent colon cancer by finding and removing growths (“polyps”) before they become cancer.
+Regular screening can often prevent colon cancer by finding and removing growths (polyps) before they become cancerous.
 Screening can also find colon cancer early, when it’s most curable.

 HealthPartners members: Check your coverage here

-How often should I get screened?
+How often should I get a colonoscopy or FIT test?

 For colonoscopy, it’s once every 10 years starting at age 50, unless your doctor recommends more often.
 The FIT test is an annual test starting at age 50.

-Don’t wait until symptoms show to get screened.
+If you have a positive FIT test, then your doctor will recommend you have a colonoscopy.
+Don’t wait until you have symptoms to get screened.
 Many have the disease and don’t even know it.
 It’s always better to get tested before symptoms show up.